placeholder

 The housing application accepts credit cards and debit cards that work without PINs.
 The system will not accept debit-only cards (PIN required for use) or prepaid cards.

 The application fee must be paid via the housing application.
-Student cannot mail in fee payment or pay the fee in-person.
+The student cannot mail in a fee payment or pay the fee in person.

 • Matching Questions & Personal Description Expand dropdown